 Contiki Europe Reviews

-I personally only went on Contiki tours in Europe and I did the following three:
+I personally only went on Contiki tours in Europe and I did the following two:

 Should you go on a Contiki tour?

 This is the short answer.